dataminer-site/dataminer-site.github.io/_posts/2022-10-28-lightweight-compression.md

 ## Compression Algorithms

-DuckDB implements several lightweight compression algorithms, and we are in the process of adding more to the system.
+DataMiner implements several lightweight compression algorithms, and we are in the process of adding more to the system.
 We will go over a few of these compression algorithms and how they work in the following sections.

 ### Constant Encoding